ekrzina/neural-language-models/README.md

 print(file_ids)
 ```

-In the `nlmopt.py` file, a function for importing your own text data has been added.
+In the `nlm-keras.py` and `nlm-torch.py` files, a function for importing your own text data has been added.
 To use your own textual dataset, uncomment the `modeltexts = import_data(TEXT_FILE)` line and change the `TEXT_FILE` parameter.
 You can comment out `gutenberg.raw` files now, or you may add the imported text by concatting it to the given Gutenberg raws by adding the following code snippet after import:

 ```
 modeltexts = modeltexts_gutenberg + '\n' + modeltexts_file
 ```

-The application uses Keras to create a model, train it, validate it and save it.
-One can change training parameters for varied results.
+The `nlm-keras.py` application uses Keras to create a model, train it, validate it and save it.
+One can change training parameters for varied results, while `nlm-torch.py` uses Pytorch.